-Caregivers are the unsung heroes.
-AFW2 provides them the training, skills and tools to help positively affect their environment.
-The Air Force Wounded Warrior Caregiver and Family Support Program (CFSP) works directly with the Recovery Care Team, Peer Support Coordinators, Department of Veterans Affairs Caregiver Support Program, and Airman and Family Readiness Center staff to ensure support services are provided based on individual and family needs.
-Through a variety of venues to include the Regional Warrior CARE Events, caregivers learn skills to help positively affect their role as a caregiver.
-Caregivers learn to enlist the help of other family members and friends, how to enjoy personal time away from a loved one without guilt, and learn about the multitude of resources and assistance available.
+Caregivers are the unsung heroes of wounded warriors.
+AFW2 provides them training, skills, and tools to help positively affect their environment.
+The AFW2 Caregiver and Family Support Program (CFSP) works directly with the Recovery Care Team, Peer Support Coordinators, Department of Veterans Affairs Caregiver Support Program, and M&FRC staff to ensure support services are provided based on individual and family needs.
+Through a variety of venues to include the Regional Warrior CARE Events, caregivers learn skills to help positively impact their role as a caregiver.
+Caregivers learn to enlist the help of other family members and friends, how to enjoy personal time away from a loved one without guilt and learn about the multitude of resources and assistance available.

-The Air Force Wounded Warrior Caregiver Support Program hosts a monthly Caregiver Call-In Town Hall Meeting for caregivers of Recovering Airmen or Guardians.
-During the caregiver callin, there is a brief presentation on a relevant topic such as: post-traumatic stress/traumatic brain injury, final/retired/Veterans Affairs (VA) compensation, entitlements, benefits, SCAADL, mentorship, caregiver support, MEB process, employment assistance, communication/outreach and participation in adaptive/rehabilitative sports.
-After the presentation, Warrior Care Division Subject Matter Experts (SME) are available to answer questions and address issues.
-Through this valuable forum, Air Force Wounded Warrior is able to connect with caregivers with each other, answer/address questions and concerns, and provide timely information.
+The AFW2 CSP hosts periodic caregiver call-in town hall meetings for caregivers of wounded warriors.
+During the caregiver call-in, there is a brief presentation on a relevant topic such as: post-traumatic stress disorder/traumatic brain injury, final/retired/ VA compensation, entitlements, benefits, SCAADL, mentorship, caregiver support, IDES process, employment assistance, communication/outreach, and participation in adaptive/rehabilitative sports.
+After the presentation, AFW2 Subject Matter Experts (SMEs) are available to answer questions and address issues.
+This valuable forum allows AFW2 staff to connect with caregivers to answer/address questions and concerns and provide timely information.
+Lastly, this is another great opportunity for caregivers to share their own experiences with each other.